cpcdoy/cpcdoy.github.io/content/articles/tp-1.md

 ## In The Cloud *(Google Colab)*

-Simply click [here to open a Colab notebook](https://colab.research.google.com/) in your browser.
+Simply [click here to open a Colab notebook](https://colab.research.google.com/) in your browser.
 You'll need to sign-in with you Google account.

-In the first cell, add this following to install the dependencies:
+In the first cell, add the following to install the dependencies:

 ```sh
 !pip install torch matplotlib scikit-learn